597574484/vue-demos/README.md

-##This is the vuejs demos.
+##These are some vuejs demos.

-### The file which is in the dir named app is a relatively complete example.
+### The files which are in the dir named app is a relatively complete example.